 - Flexible – Schedules are significantly more flexible for both the respondents and the researchers, and even clients.
 Respondents generally have a longer timeframe to complete activities, and researchers can moderate as responses are received.
 So not only is travel time eliminated, respondents and moderators can participate in the discussions when they have time to do so, providing the flexibility necessary to accommodate their schedules.

 - Low Pressure – MROCs, now shortened to online communities, diminish social pressures and are less likely to elicit biased or dishonest responses due to the groups’ dynamics.
 Plus, without strict time constraints, participants have more time to organize their thoughts, leading to more thoughtful and insightful responses.

 Still, concerns existed surrounding these new online discussions.
-When online qualitative research emerged, participation was limited to those who had access to a computer, which raised questions about accurate samples.
+When online qualitative market research emerged, participation was limited to those who had access to a computer, which raised questions about accurate samples.
 Also, without face-to-face interactions, some worried about missing valuable non-verbal cues.

 Today, online qualitative research capabilities have rapidly evolved to account for many of these limitations.

 Since the 2007 release of Apple’s first-generation iPhone, smartphones have become increasingly widespread in all areas of everyday life.
 As smartphone capabilities have expanded, qualitative research methods and tools have as well.